ddrohan/mobile-app-dev-labs/session03/lab/md/step01.md

 As with the previous lab, you can download some starter code for this lab here - [CoffeeMate.2.0.Starter](../archives/CoffeeMate.2.0.Starter.zip).
 It contains all the resources you'll need to complete this lab along with some of the code.

-To open this in eclipse, first extract the archive somewhere on our hard disk (preferably, your workspace).
-Then, in Eclipse, select 'File->Import' menu option, and in the dialog select 'Existing Projects into Workspace' (like you did in Lab 2)
+To open this in Android Studio, first extract the archive somewhere on our hard disk and select 'File->Open' etc. like you did in Lab 02.

-Once you import the <b>CoffeeMate 2.0 Starter</b> Project it should looks as follows:
+Once you open/import the <b>CoffeeMate 2.0 Starter</b> Project it should looks as follows:

 ![](../img/starter.png)